 - Cook the pasta in lots of well salted boiling water according to the package directions until just al dente.
 As a general rule I taste the pasta a full 2 minutes before the cooking time on the package.

-- Drain the pasta and toss with the rest of the ingredients.
-Add a little more oil if needed.
+- Drain the pasta and add to the skillet, it's ok if a little cooking water comes along.
+Toss everything well and add a little more oil if needed.